yt-project/yt/CONTRIBUTING.rst

 yt is a community project!

-We are very happy to accept patches, features, and bugfixes from any member of the community!  yt is developed using Mercurial, primarily because it enables very easy and straightforward submission of changesets.
+We are very happy to accept patches, features, and bugfixes from any member of the community!  yt is developed using git, primarily because it enables very easy and straightforward submission of revisions.
 We're eager to hear from you, and if you are developing yt, we encourage you to subscribe to the `developer mailing list
 <http://lists.spacepope.org/listinfo.cgi/yt-dev-spacepope.org>`_.
 Please feel
 free to hack around, commit changes, and send them upstream.

-.. note:: If you already know how to use the `Mercurial version control system
+.. note:: If you already know how to use the `git version control system
-   <http://mercurial-scm.org>`_ and are comfortable with handling it yourself,
+   <https://git-scm.com/>`_ and are comfortable with handling it yourself,
-   the quickest way to contribute to yt is to `fork us on BitBucket
+   the quickest way to contribute to yt is to `fork us on GitHub
-   <http://bitbucket.org/yt_analysis/yt/fork>`_, make your changes, push the
+   <https://github.com/yt-project/yt/fork>`_, make your changes, push the
    changes to your fork and issue a `pull request
-   <http://bitbucket.org/yt_analysis/yt/pull-requests>`_.
+   <https://github.com/yt-project/yt/pulls>`_.
 The rest of this
    document is just an explanation of how to do that.

 See :ref:`code-style-guide` for more information about coding style in yt and